Skip to main content

 Rules for election signs

-The elections sign rules are set in the new Auckland Transport and Auckland Council Signs Bylaw 2022.
+The rules for election signs are set out in the Auckland Transport and Auckland Council Signs Bylaw 2022.

-You can read about the signs bylaw changes on the Auckland Council website and see the list of approved sites for public election signs on the Auckland Transport (AT) website.
+You can also check the list of approved sites for public election signs on the Auckland Transport (AT) website.

-• Private land - Signs on private land
+• Private land: Signs placed on private property.

-• Public land - Signs on approved public land, for example, local parks
+• Public land: Signs on approved public land, such as local parks.

-You will find the rules for displaying election signs at these locations in clause 17 of the bylaw.
+The rules for displaying election signs at these locations are set out in clause 17 of the Signs Bylaw 2022.

 Related topics